appblocks-hub/docs/docs/quickstart/start-from-template/Starting your first App.md

 Okay, so let’s talk in detail:

-- In the above example, there is 1 UI Container(Host) Block, 2 UI Element Blocks, and 3 Functions Blocks.
+- In the above example, there is 1 UI Container(Host) Block, 2 UI Element Blocks, and 3 Function Blocks.
 - Container/ Host is running in 3001 ( might be different in your machine, use bb ls ).
 - To visit the application you have to open the Container URL in the browser since the container is the frontend orchestrator which stitches all the elements together.
 - CLI creates a local gateway server to proxy all the functions to run everything in a single port. ( here on 3007 port )